Information about Presbyterians

 The Session of a local church consists of Elders, who are members elected by the congregation and ordained for service.
 Elders serve a three year term and may be re-elected for another three year term.
 The Moderator of Session is the pastor.
 The Session meets regularly and oversees the spiritual life and business of the church.

 A Presbytery is the local governing body of the Presbyterian Church (U.S.A.), consisting of presbyters (that is, elders and ministers) of local congregations.
 Saint Mark belongs to the National Capital Presbytery (NCP) which is made up of 109 Churches and about 30,000 members and serves Washington, DC, Northern Virginia, and part of Maryland.
-The NCP Office staff includes the General Presbyter, the Rev. Wilson Gunn, and the Stated Clerk Sara Coe.
+The NCP Office staff includes the General Presbyter, the Rev. John Molina-Moore, and the Stated Clerk Sara Coe.
 Presbytery meetings are held six times a year and Moderator elected yearly presides.
 The NCP office is located just inside the Beltway at One Central Plaza,

 11300 Rockville Pike, Suite 1009,